Transportation in Montreal: Freight service

-Canadian Pacific Railway (known as CP or the CPR), now headquartered in Calgary, Alberta, was founded here in 1881.
+Canadian Pacific Railway (known as CP or the CPR), now headquartered in Calgary, Alberta, was founded in Montreal in 1881.
 Its corporate headquarters occupied Windsor Station at 910 Peel Street until 1995.
 With the Port of Montreal kept open year-round by icebreakers, lines to Eastern Canada became surplus, and now Montreal is the railway's eastern and intermodal freight terminus.
-CPR connects at Montreal with the Port of Montreal, the Delaware & Hudson Railway to New York, the Quebec-Gatineau Railway to Quebec City and Buckingham, the Central Maine and Quebec Railway to Halifax, and CN Rail.
+CPR connects Montreal with the Port of Montreal, the Delaware & Hudson Railway to New York, the Quebec-Gatineau Railway to Quebec City and Buckingham, the Central Maine and Quebec Railway to Halifax, and CN Rail.
 The CPR's flagship passenger train, The Canadian, once ran daily from Windsor Station to Vancouver.
 CP's passenger services were transferred to VIA Rail Canada in 1978.

-Montreal-based Canadian National Railways (known as CN, or less-commonly, the CNR) was formed in 1919 by the Canadian government following a series of country-wide rail bankruptcies.
+Montreal-based Canadian National Railways (known as CN or CNR) was formed in 1919 by the Canadian government following a series of country-wide rail bankruptcies.
 CN was formed from the lines of the Grand Trunk, Midland and Canadian Northern Railways, and has risen to become CPR's chief rival in freight carriage in Canada.
 Like the CPR, CN transferred passenger services to VIA Rail Canada, now a crown corporation, but once part of CN itself.